restfulapi/api-strategy/README.md

 So, what makes an API a good API?
 We will use the following tenets gathered from various authors across the web:

 * Uses HTTP correctly (with respect to HTTP methods, status codes, headers, caching, etc.)
-* Has documention sufficient to guide the user of the API (and that does not redundantly document REST principles but instead focuses on representations, validation rules, security, etc.).
+* Has documentation sufficient to guide the user of the API (and that does not redundantly document REST principles but instead focuses on representations, validation rules, security, etc.).
 * Provides support for backward compatibility and or versioning
 * Uses hypermedia as the engine of application state _(this is required for an HTTP API to also be considered a RESTful API.)_
 * Follows Jon Postel's Robustness Principle